VitaliyBeletskiy/dev/BookTheCut_PrivacyPolicy.md

 **Information Collection and Use**

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to name, phone number, email.

 You do need to register for an Account, I do ask for your contact information, including but not limited to name, phone number, email.
 Therefore, I do collect data from you by using the application.

 **Log Data**